abarbanell/abarbanell.github.io/_posts/2016-08-15-steamboats.md

 ---
-title: "Steamboats on the Lac Leman"
+title: Steamboats on the Lac Leman
 category: travel
 tags: [steamboats, switzerland, travel, lac leman, chillon, lausanne]
 ---

-# Steamboats on the Lac Leman

 A video about a  day tour from Lausanne to the castle Chillon near Montreux